 The Clinical Microbiology Laboratories (CML) standards specify that blood culture contamination rates should not exceed 3%.3

 Blood culture contamination rates differ widely between institutions but hospitals frequently exceed the 3% standard benchmark.4,5 Even when hospitals do achieve the accepted rate, they are conceding to the inaccuracy of nearly one-third of their positive results.
-That means, roughly 30% of all patients who receive a positive blood culture result—and for whom treatment is thereby initiated—are put at higher risk by unnecessary care.
+That means, about 30% of all patients who receive a positive blood culture result—and for whom treatment is thereby initiated—are put at higher risk by unnecessary care.

 Compare the laboratory result distribution of ‘All Blood Cultures’ to the subset of ‘Positive Blood Cultures’